MicrosoftDocs/dataexplorer-docs/data-explorer/double-encryption.md

 ms.date: 02/08/2022
 ---

-# Enabling infrastructure encryption for your cluster in Azure Data Explorer
+# Enabling double encryption for your cluster in Azure Data Explorer

-When you create a cluster, its storage is [automatically encrypted](/azure/storage/common/storage-service-encryption) at the [service level](setting-cluster-storage-encryption.md).
-For greater data security, you can additionally enable [infrastructure level encryption](/azure/storage/common/infrastructure-encryption-enable), also known as double encryption.
+When you create a cluster, data is [automatically encrypted](/azure/storage/common/storage-service-encryption) at the [service level](setting-cluster-storage-encryption.md).
+For greater data security, you can additionally enable [double encryption](/azure/storage/common/infrastructure-encryption-enable).

-When infrastructure encryption is enabled, data in the storage account is encrypted twice, once at the service level and once at the infrastructure level.
+When double encryption is enabled, data in the storage account is encrypted twice, using two different algorithms.

 > [!IMPORTANT]
 > * Enabling double encryption is only possible during cluster creation.